 “My training and experiences as an architect provides a different lens on the world - what you see and the way you look at things is shaped by this experience.
-Architecture, the making of space, enclosure, openness, light, big spaces, small spaces, open spaces….it’s interesting because having grown up on the West Coast, it’s about big spaces.
-Those experiences are interesting in the way you shape space and light.”
+Architecture, the making of space, enclosure, openness, light, big spaces, small spaces, open spaces….having grown up on the West Coast, for me it’s about big spaces and how light interacts with them.”

 Born and bred on the West Coast of Auckland, Chris (known as CJ) is practical, genial and down to earth.
 Architectural expression for him, is deeply influenced by the green, sustainable roots of his childhood, as well as the open, vaulted spaces of the wild coast.

 Nowadays, his interest is piqued by vast, complex public projects – at the cutting edge of shaping a city.
 He leads (or catalyses) large multi-disciplinary teams where stakeholder engagement is the norm, technical precision in delivery is a pre-requisite, and diplomacy is paramount.
 These are often civic projects in infrastructure, tertiary education, transport or leisure, where public and political scrutiny is high.
 Throughout these projects, CJ is known for his strategy, clear communication and personal warmth.
 Most recently, CJ has spent four years working at the helm of Auckland’s CRL (City Rail Link) a super-fast delivery, underground city rail initiative that will galvanise public transport in the city.